areevesman/mlb_history_web_app/README.md

 * An R script that contains user-defined functions for interacting with and manipulating the data
 * An R script that defines and runs the shiny app

-questions and comments should to areevesman@gmail.com.
+Questions and comments to areevesman@gmail.com.

 ## What the application does